Abhiek187/cdk-poc/README.md

 ## Installing Locally

 The AWS CLI, SAM CLI, & Node are required to be installed.
+Docker is also required if testing locally using SAM.

 Install the CDK: